SpinningVinyl/eakd/README.md

 immediately.
 If a newly discovered keyboard has held keys, its exclusive handoff is postponed until all keys are released.

-The compositor is authoritative for Caps Lock, Num Lock, and Scroll Lock.
-`eakd` mirrors the compositor's `EV_LED` feedback to every connected keyboard that exposes the corresponding LED; it never infers lock state from raw keys.
+The active display or input stack, such as a Wayland compositor, the Xorg server, or the Linux virtual console, is authoritative for Caps Lock, Num Lock, and Scroll Lock. `eakd` mirrors the `EV_LED` feedback received through its virtual keyboard to every connected keyboard that exposes the corresponding LED; it never infers lock state from raw keys.

 ## Build and install